p0ryae/nix/README.md

 Accept the inputs if prompted.
 Stay patient for everything to install.
 Set the root password when prompted.

-Once everything is done, do:
+Once everything is done, reboot the system and then remove the install media.

-`sudo reboot`

-Remove the install media during restart.

 ## First boot